Hedroed/DataCompression/Huffman/README.md

 ```

 The command `pytest` will find the files begining with `test_` and test all methods, in those files, begining with `test_`.

+## Limitations

+The first 6 bytes of a compressed file contains the size of the the uncompressed data.
+So this implementation can not compress a file larger than 32 to.